 What are the security requirements for personnel who access CJI?

-The FBI’s Criminal Justice Services (CJIS) Security Policy requires all personnel with access to CJI at the Orange County Corrections Department to complete national fingerprint‐based background checks, security awareness training and sign statements to confirm an understanding of CJI data and the laws mandating the protection of this data.
+The FBI’s Criminal Justice Information Services (CJIS) Security Policy requires all personnel with access to CJI at the Orange County Corrections Department to complete national fingerprint‐based background checks, security awareness training and sign statements to confirm an understanding of CJI data and the laws mandating the protection of this data.

 What is the Orange County Corrections Department’s role with CJIS Compliance?